Understanding your health

 Moderate to high cardio activity 150 minutes per week

-Weight training (major muscle groups) twice a week
+Strength training (large muscle groups) Twice a week

-These recommendations apply to both young adults and older people.
+These recommendations apply to young adults and older individuals alike.
 If you already have osteoarthritis, these tips will help reduce your chances of experiencing symptoms.

-Healthy weight Maintain a weight that is appropriate for your body type
+Healthy weight Maintain a weight appropriate for your body type

 Injuries Avoid accumulating joint injuries

-Food Follow Canada's Food Guide or consult a nutritionist.
+Nutrition Follow the Canadian Food Guide or consult a nutritionist

 Physical activity remains the number one factor.
 Your joints become stronger and more resilient through regular movement.